uio-bmi/compairr-benchmarking/README.md

 - [results](results) contains the original benchmarking results files (time + memory usage, CompAIRR log files) which were used as an input to create figures (step 4)

+Benchmarking was performed on a server with two AMD EPYC 7742 64-core processors and 2015 GB RAM running Red Hat Enterprise Linux 8.4.

 ## Benchmarking instructions

 ### Step 1: Generate sequences using OLGA